HYTOT/HYTOT.github.io/src/presentations/5to6/draft.md

 They're not substitutes for mobile apps, but complement each other.

 [habits]
-Mini-programs have been changing our consumption habits, we can order takeout, reserve tickets and share shopping discounts more convenient in e-commerce era.
+Mini-programs have been changing our consumption habits, we can order takeout, reserve tickets and share shopping discounts, our e-commerce era becomes more abundant.
-Mini-programs have been changing our travel habits, we can
+Mini-programs have been changing our travel habits, we can track where the bus goes, pay with the traffic code and rent shared bicycles, our transportation becomes more convenient.

 # usage
 # how to change our habits